 Types of spinal stenosis

-Spinal stenosis types
+Spinal stenosis types by location

 The surgeons at Laser Spine Institute perform minimally invasive surgeries to address the underlying causes of painful nerve compression.
-Our state-of-the-art procedures help patients find relief and are a safer and effective alternative to traditional open neck and back surgery.
-To learn more about minimally invasive treatment options for the various types of spinal stenosis, contact Laser Spine Institute today.
+Our outpatient procedures help patients find relief and are a safer and effective alternative to traditional open neck and back surgery.^ To learn more about minimally invasive treatment options for the various types of spinal stenosis, contact Laser Spine Institute today.